 What started as a one-person protest outside the Swedish parliament, following a summer of wildfires and sky high temperatures in her home country, quickly became a worldwide event that influenced millions of adults and young people alike.

 Her inspirational messages and bravery in directly calling out the ineffectiveness of world leaders in battling climate change has earned her multiple awards and nominations.
-Greta got a spot on Time magazine’s 100 most influential people, the Forbes list of The World’s 100 Most Powerful Women and three nominations for the Nobel Peace Prize.
+She’s spoken at Extinction Rebellion protests in the UK and Greta even got a spot on Time magazine’s 100 most influential people, the Forbes list of The World’s 100 Most Powerful Women and three nominations for the Nobel Peace Prize.

 Greta’s stance on climate change comes from the idea that it is young people who will suffer the most from governmental inaction.
 She says that her generation may not have a future because “that future was sold so that a small number of people could make unimaginable amounts of money.”